ShayneRarma/Cosmos-Guides/DAO DAO/Bulk Actions/Mass Mint NFT Guide.md

 Go to the GitHub repository "https://github.com/ShayneRarma/Cosmos-Guides/tree/main/DAO%20DAO/Bulk%20Actions".
 Open the relevant file type for your operating system, either PowerShell or Python.
 ![image](https://user-images.githubusercontent.com/34254288/235110724-a7040b4d-28c3-45a9-be1b-27ff8568d8ec.png)

-Step 11: Update the list of addresses and contract information Update the list of addresses in the 'addresses' array.
-Replace the "contract_address" and "token_uri" with the values you obtained from your DAO and NFT preview.
+Step 11: Update the list of addresses and collection information Update the list of addresses in the 'addresses' array.
 ![image](https://user-images.githubusercontent.com/34254288/235110764-50ea653a-1bc0-484f-b561-4bc9ff7646f8.png)

+Replace the "collection_address" and "token_uri" with the values you obtained from your DAO and NFT preview.
 ![image](https://user-images.githubusercontent.com/34254288/235110819-8b5d81db-1722-4501-ab8e-1ea9af5033df.png)

 Step 12: Run the script